asdyxcyxc/FULLSHADE.github.io/_posts/2020-02-08-HEVD_null-pointer.md

 NULL Pointer Dereference vulnerabilities are found within C/C++ code.
 A NULL Pointer Dereference vulnerability occurs when the value of a pointer is set to NULL and it's being used by the application to point to a valid memory location.
 Normally, the NULL pointer is supposed to point to an area of memory that is invalid.

-As an attacker, if you can take control of the NULL page that the pointer, you can allocate memory in that location and get code execution.
+As an attacker, if you can take control of the NULL page, you can allocate memory in that location, write to it your shellcode token stealing payload and get code execution/EOP.

 - https://cwe.mitre.org/data/definitions/476.html